DanielPickens/Videobo/README.md

 # Video App with Twilio and Gatsby
-My video web-app created using gatsby.js and the twilio video api.
+My video communication application interface that makes rest api calls using the Twilio 7 api.
+Application is also using gatsby.js on frontend.

 ### Getting Started